FASAL-MITRA-SIH-22/Fasal-Mitra/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-table-of-contents)

 This branch contains most of the backend of the project.
+As this application follows a microservice architecture, the different mkcroservices are created in different folders and nginx microservice acts as the API gateway.
+The authentication service is build by using Express library and Node, while the dl service is build by using flask.